speedylol/greenbound/README.md

 ## What's next for greenbound

-GreenBound will need polishing for the UI ()
+GreenBound will need polishing for the UI to eventually become a full stack web application, What's already built is focused on North Carolina but future instances will have full coverage of the United States

-It is intended to be used not just to search